The Walks of Piha

 ❋ Track Status

 Auckland Council manages the Waitākere Ranges Regional Park and publishes current track conditions.
 Tracks open, close, partially open, and reroute on schedules that change.
-Check the Auckland Council track status page (or any current-conditions source the site eventually links to) before you set out.
-A track described here as "open and accessible" may be partially closed by the time you read this; the character of each walk doesn't change, but its current status does.
+Check the Auckland Council track status page before you set out.
+A track described here as "open and accessible” may be partially closed by the time you read this; the character of each walk doesn't change, but its current status can.